vzcaffaro/programming-languages-2020/assignment-2.md

     mergeLists (makeLists (S S S S 0:S S S 0:S S 0:S 0: 0: #))
     ---> (0 : S 0 : S S 0 : S S S 0 : S S S S 0 : #) : #

+Hints:
-[Hint: The definition of `mergeLists` will include the definitions of the three other functions above.]
+- The definition of `mergeLists` will include the definitions of the three other functions above.
+- Note that `makeLists` makes a list of lists, all of which are in ascending order (just because the all contain one and only one element).